 This isn’t to keep the patients on Suboxone or any other medication.
 It’s used as a method of harm reduction to prevent them from using opioids until they can get into treatment.
 Those who opt to continue taking the buprenorphine are given that option.
 Having the Suboxone can be the difference between life and death for people.
 Most opioid users will start going through the withdrawal process from the time of the overdose till entering treatment.

 Patients are then paired with a recovery coach in the hospital after the overdose.
 The peer recovery coaches are people in long-term recovery, meaning that they have been in the same position the patients are in.
 The peer recovery coaches are able to give the patients their experience strength, hope and to show the patients that there is a life after drugs and that recovery is possible.
 If the patient is interested in seeking substance abuse treatment, the person gets into a treatment center either that day or the following.
 The peer recovery coach then continues to check in with the patient at regular intervals of 30 days, 3 months, and 6 months after the overdose or admittance into treatment.

 What Happens After the Overdose?

-Aside from getting the patients into treatment, the hospitals also provide them with overdose education, they teach the patients how to administer naloxone and distribute naloxone to the patients.
-Sadly, not all people are ready to go to treatment or want to even after an opioid overdose.
-Those that went into treatment and received mediation were 11 times more likely to remain in treatment at the 30-day mark.
+Aside from getting the patients into treatment, the hospitals also provide them with overdose education.
+They teach the patients how to administer naloxone and distribute naloxone to the patients.
+Sadly, not all people are ready to go to treatment or want to, even after an opioid overdose.
+Those that went into treatment and received medication were 11 times more likely to remain in treatment at the 30-day mark.